-This set of comic collaborations is part of an ongoing Made Collaborative series: Neighborhood & Their Residents.
+This set of comic collaborations is Part I of an ongoing Made Collaborative series: Neighborhood & Their Residents.
 With this set of comic collaborations, we will be working with youth from an interested after school program to develop three related comic collaborations described below.
-These collaborations will draw upon the “Give Me Bear of Give Me Death” blog, as well as the preceding series introductory blog as reference points, and all resulting collaborations will be incorporated and published within the Back of the Yards comic series starting with the upcoming Issue #3.
+These collaborations will draw upon the “Give Me Bear of Give Me Death” blog, as well as the preceding series introductory blog as reference points, and resulting collaborations will be incorporated and published within the Back of the Yards comic series starting with the upcoming Issue #3.

-The Comic Collaborations
+The Comic Collaborations -Part I

 1. Creating a Short Comic Feature on Chicago’s Lager Beer Riot of 1855.